openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Macro/syntax_node.md

 d: 1 + 2.leftExpr
 ```

 Generally, the expression following the interpolation operator is enclosed in parentheses to delimit its scope, e.g., `$(binExpr)`.
 However, when followed by a single identifier, the parentheses can be omitted, i.e., written as `$binExpr`.
 Thus, in the example, both `a` and `b` interpolate the `binExpr` node within `quote`, resulting in `1 + 2`.
 However, if the expression following the interpolation operator is more complex, omitting parentheses may lead to scope errors.
-For instance, the expression `binExpr.leftExpr` evaluates to the left expression of `1 + 2`, i.e., `1`, so `c` is correctly assigned `1`.
-However, the interpolation in `d` is interpreted as `($binExpr).leftExpr`, resulting in `1 + 2.leftExpr`.
+For example, the expression `binExpr.leftExpr` evaluates to the left expression of `1 + 2`, i.e., `1`, so `c` is correctly assigned `1`.
+But in `d`, the interpolation is interpreted as `($binExpr).leftExpr`, resulting in `1 + 2.leftExpr`.
 To clarify the scope of interpolation, it is recommended to use parentheses with the interpolation operator.

 The following example demonstrates the interpolation of node lists (`ArrayList`).